postsharp/Metalama.Documentation/conceptual/troubleshooting/creating-logs.md

 # Enabling logging

-If you report a Metalama bug, you may be asked to send Metalama logs.
-Here is how to produce them.
+If you report a Metalama bug, you may be asked to send Metalama log files.
+These instructions teach you how to produce them.

 ## Step 1.
 Install the metalama tool

-Install `metalama` .NET tool as described in <xref:dotnet-tool>.
+Install the `metalama` .NET Tool as described in <xref:dotnet-tool>.

 ## Step 2.
 Edit diagnostics.json